 Geography Statement of Intent

 We intend to promote children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-We aim to help them develop a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.
+We aim to help children develop a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.
 We aim for children to be ‘local citizens’ of today in order to become ‘global citizens’ of the future.

-We have designed our curriculum with a clear purpose, so that throughout their learning children learn to consider how the knowledge and skills they are gaining can be put to positive use, for themselves and others.
+We have adopted a curriculum with a clear purpose, so that throughout their learning children learn to consider how the knowledge and skills they are gaining can be put to positive use, for themselves and others.
 We also recognise that in our school community we have a limited representation of a range of diverse cultures and beliefs, therefore it is essential that children learn to appreciate the value of diversity in Stanton and in Suffolk as a foundation, which will lead to a full understanding of human geography across the world.
 We want our children to appreciate what they have in common with others around the world and encourage them to think primarily about how children in other schools are similar to them, rather than focusing purely on difference.

 - Developing an age-appropriate, accurate knowledge of the location of a wide range of globally significant places